videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/interactive-live-streaming/interaction-in-livestream/reactions.md

 ### Creating a button to send reaction

 We will create a button to send reaction to all the users.
-When these button is clicked we will send the emoji name to all the participants using the VideoSDK PubSub mechanism and also to the local participant using the browser `CustomEvents`.
+When this button is clicked we will send the emoji name to all the participants using the VideoSDK PubSub mechanism and also to the local participant using the browser `CustomEvents`.

 ```js title="ILSView.js"
 function ILSView() {